elcicd/el-CICD-docs/foundations.md

 #### Deploy-to-Prod

 When the final decision has been made that a Release Candidate should be deployed into production, the actual Deploy-to-Prod workflow can be triggered.
 Along with the actual deployment of images into the production environment, this process will re-tag all the Release Candidate's images in the Image Repository and branch associated deployment configuration source commits in the SCM at the point of the Release Candidate tag.
-Production Deployment branches will be created in each Git repository at the commit where the Release Candidate was tagged.
-The actual implementation of this process is described in more detail [below](#repository-and-runtime-integration-strategy).

 ##### Release Version

-The collection of images and deployment branches tagged and created by the Deploy-to-Prod process are collectively known as a _Release Version_.
+The collection of images and branches tagged and created by the Deploy-to-Prod process are collectively known as a _Release Version_.
 These are used to deploy and redeploy an application into production.

 ##### Production Rollback/Forward/Deployment Patching